The bamboo plant is undeniably a thing of great beauty as it’s peaceful to look at and calming to the senses

 The inflorescence or spikelets are usually of 3 to 5.5 cm long and are typically light reddish-purple in color, with each spikelet containing 5 to 8 florets.

-Apart from being common in the Appalachian Mountains, the Hill Cane is also commonly found in upper Piedmont of the South-Eastern US in the Western Carolinas, South-Eastern Tennessee, North-Eastern Alabama, and Northern Georgia.
+Apart from being common in the Appalachian Mountains, the Hill Cane is also commonly found in the upper Piedmont of the South-Eastern US in the Western Carolinas, South-Eastern Tennessee, North-Eastern Alabama, and Northern Georgia.

 And with that, we have arrived at the very end of this extensive guide on all the different types of bamboo plants you could generally come across or want to plant indoors or around your house.
-While some could be easily placed at different places in your home, some others would be too massive in structure or evasive in nature to be brought in your residence.
+While some could be easily placed at different places in your home, some others would be too massive in structure or evasive in nature to be brought into your residence.

 We hope you liked our endeavor!